vpzomtrrfrt/stability-client/README.md

-  -S, --seed <seed>                random seed to use (default: 1614811539) -n, --num_samples <num_samples>  number of samples to generate (default: 1) -e, --engine <engine>            engine to use for inference (default: "stable-diffusion-v1") --no-store                       do not write aritfacts to disk -k, --api-key <api-key>          DreamStudio API Key (env: DREAMSTUDIO_API_KEY) -o, --output-dir <outputDir>     directory to store images (defaults to cwd) -d, --debug                      Additional logging
+  -S, --seed <seed>                random seed to use (default: 1614811539) -n, --num_samples <num_samples>  number of samples to generate (default: 1) -e, --engine <engine>            engine to use for inference (default: "stable-diffusion-v1") --no-store                       do not write artifacts to disk -k, --api-key <api-key>          DreamStudio API Key (env: DREAMSTUDIO_API_KEY) -o, --output-dir <outputDir>     directory to store images (defaults to cwd) -d, --debug                      Additional logging